PRL-PRG/github_analysis/readme.md

-# TODO for paper

-- import dataset
-- create non-npm dataset
-- redo clone finder so that we have confidence in the data
-- redo the graphs
--

 # Reproducing the GitHub Analysis

 This repository contains the necessary information to reproduce the github analysis paper for the languages presented.